xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-15-lambda-calculus-explained.markdown

 Much more intuitive now!
 It simply outputs whatever is inputed.

-It can be applied to another expression by simply writing the expresstion after the function:
+It can be applied to another expression by writing the expresstion after the function:

 $$
 (\lambda x.x) y
 $$

-And it simply resolves into $y$.
+And it resolves into $y$.
 We'll cover the details later.

 This is one of the so-called *lambda expressions*.
 There are three kinds of lambda expressions: